jd1378/vue-sticky-element/README.md

 ### Default behaviour

-This component wraps the default slot of it with a fixed height div and makes the element stick to top of screen (out of view) using `position: fixed` whenever user scrolls past the element completely. then shows the element again if the user scrolls up a bit with a fast transition.
+This component wraps the default slot of it with a fixed height div and makes the element stick to top of screen (out of view) using `position: fixed` whenever user scrolls past the element completely. then shows the element again if the user scrolls up a bit (adjustable by `scrollBackThreshold`) with a fast transition.

 if you want to change the default behaviour use the following properties